lukehutch/flutter_reactive_widget/README.md

 final counter = ReactiveValue<int>(0);
 ```

-Then simply wrap any code that reads `counter.value` in a `ReactiveWidget`:
+Then simply wrap any code that reads `counter.value` in a `ReactiveWidget`.
+The mere reference to `counter.value` within this `ReactiveWidget` causes this `ReactiveWidget` to start listening for changes to `counter.value`.
+(This listener is automatically removed if the widget is disposed.)

 ```dart
 ReactiveWidget(